Somepalli-Venkatesh/vsm/README.md

   <img src="./ScreenShots/one.png" alt="VSM Logo" width="1200" />

 # 👨‍💻 Virtual Study Mugen (VSM💌)

-A collaborative study platform where students can chat with peers, form study groups, and engage in interactive learning sessions.
-The platform features a role-based system that distinguishes between admin and student users, ensuring a secure and organized environment for all participants.
+ Virtual Study Mugen (VSM) is a collaborative study platform that empowers students to communicate effectively through real-time messaging and seamless file sharing.
+It enables users to exchange notes, documents, and study materials effortlessly, fostering an engaging learning environment where students can also form study groups.
+With a robust role-based system that clearly distinguishes between admin and student users, VSM ensures a secure, organized space for academic collaboration and resource sharing.
 </div>

 ## 🧑‍🔧 Tech Stack